tidyverse/tidyverse.org/content/blog/usemodels-0-0-1/index.md

  * Choose a function from the [tune package](https://tune.tidymodels.org/), such as `tune_grid()`, to optimize the parameters.
 For grid search, we'll also need a grid of candidate parameter values (or let the function choose one for us).

-We recognize that this might be more code than you would have had to write compared to a package like `caret`.
-However, the tidymodels ecosystem enables a wider variety of modeling techniques and has slightly higher complexity.
+We recognize that this might be more code than you would have had to write compared to a package like caret.
+However, the tidymodels ecosystem enables a wider variety of modeling techniques and is more versatile.

-usemodels automates much of this code infrastructure.
+The new usemodels package can automatically generate much of this code infrastructure.
 For example:

 ```r